eventnetusa/eventnet/src/_work/1-white-house-drink-up.md

 ---

-The event was held at the Watertown High School in Watertown, WI. &nbsp;The water themed carnival, held in the school’s gymnasium, featured Dunk the Principal, water relay races, water ring toss and Ride the Surf.
+The event was held at the Watertown High School in Watertown, WI.
+The water themed carnival, held in the school’s gymnasium, featured Dunk the Principal, water relay races, water ring toss and Ride the Surf.

 Actress Eva Longoria and a dozen other water groups also attended the event.